BREAKOUT SESSIONS: THURSDAY, JUNE 1, 2023

 Kim Talipan, Assistant to the Executive Director, Carbon Lehigh IU 21

-Dr. Brad Landis, Assistant Executive Director, MCIU
+Dr. Brad Landis, Assistant Executive Director, Montgomery County IU 23

 The Three Dimensions of Student Engagement